Is American Childhood Creating an Authoritarian Society?

 - Angst over hypercompetitive college admissions.

-Childrearing trends may be one factor in whether or not an authoritarian scenario unfolds in the United States.
+Whether or not an authoritarian scenario unfolds in the United States could depend on childrearing trends.
 Indeed, social scientists have long argued that the origins of authoritarian societies can be discerned in childhood pathologies.

 Among the most far-reaching adherents of this view was the late psychologist Alice Miller, a student of authoritarian regimes.
-Through her study of Nazism and Soviet communism, Miller concluded that the roots of political tyranny cannot be reduced to the individual traumas that dictators and their henchmen themselves experience as children, though these are important.
-Rather, she believed that dictatorships emerge when an entire generation of children is raised under authoritarian conditions replete with excessive forms of control and discipline.
-In the case of Nazi Germany, Miller is convinced that Hitler would not have come to power but for turn-of-the-century German childrearing practices that emphasized order and “unthinking obedience,” and discouraged creativity.
+Through her study of Nazism and Soviet communism, Miller concluded that dictatorships emerge when an entire generation of children is raised under authoritarian conditions replete with excessive forms of control and discipline.
+In the case of Nazi Germany, Miller is convinced that Hitler would not have come to power but for turn-of-the-century German childrearing practices that emphasized “unthinking obedience” and discouraged creativity.
 The millions of Germans who ultimately supported Nazism, in Miller’s views, were coping with the legacy of a “hidden concentration camp of childhood”—one enforced by the “clean, orderly citizens, God-fearing, respectable churchgoers” who comprised the ranks of Germany’s authority figures.

 The antidote to authoritarianism, Miller argued, is childhood autonomy.
 The reason, in Miller’s telling, that young people were able to bring down Soviet communism in the nonviolent revolutions of 1989—and do so without succumbing to the “blind, uncontrolled destructiveness” of 1960s radicals—was that this generation, as children, “were allowed more freedom than the older generation,” which provided them with “a concept of what freedom and respect for life are.”